c2platform/ansible-collection-core/roles/files/README.md

     common_acl: "{{ tomcat_acl }}"
 ```

-The reason we do not this role outright in our Ansible play is because we want more control over when and how files are created.
+Note: the reason we do not use this role outright in our Ansible play is because we want more control over when and how files are created.
 As `group_vars` or `host_vars` we can now create a `crl` directory in the Tomcat `conf` directory.

 ```yaml